 To ensure models provide relevant predictions, you need to monitor their performance based on the feedback loop.
 It gives you the possibility to find areas for improvement, such as feeding new data for re-training, adjusting hyperparameters, or developing new models to meet your business requirements more efficiently.

-Main Considerations Before Customer Behavior Prediction Implementation
+Main Considerations for Customer Behavior Prediction with AI

-Main Considerations Before Customer Behavior Prediction Implementation
+Main Considerations for Customer Behavior Prediction with AI

-Data Readiness
+Preparing for Data Readiness

+Consumer behavior predictions heavily rely on data.
+However, the report reveals that only 13% of companies claim to have their data fully ready for AI.
 To properly forecast behavior, the training data for the model must be extremely relevant to the particular consumer action.
 Inaccurate forecasts may result from the model becoming confused because of irrelevant data.
 The data accuracy needs to be ensured before the model is built by assessing its availability, quality, and completeness.

 Two things can be done for such an assessment.
 First, you make sure that the necessary data sources are available for the utilization by the model.
 Second, you ensure that the process of data collection is aimed at capturing the relevant information about customers and their behavior.

-Data Governance and Compliance
+Ensuring Data Governance and Compliance

 When it comes to regulated sectors, and eCommerce is one of them, it is important to establish data governance and comply with regulatory requirements.
 Yet, this is considered one of the major challenges that needs to be addressed for AI projects.
 The growing market size of data governance reflects this rising concern: from an estimated USD 3.27 billion in 2024, the market is projected to reach USD 8.03 billion by 2029.

+The Cisco report reveals that 95% of respondents believe artificial intelligence, which powers customer behavior prediction, will increase their IT infrastructure workload.
+However, the same report also shows that infrastructure readiness is low.
 Handling enormous volumes of client data, creating and refining intricate prediction models, and providing real-time customisation all depend on a strong infrastructure.
-If you can not ensure robust servers with high capacity, it can prevent you from establishing AI processes, especially when you are wondering how to build a marketplace, where scaling is inevitable.
+If businesses can not ensure robust servers with high capacity, they may not be able to establish AI processes, especially when they are wondering how to build a marketplace, where scaling is inevitable.

 Serhii Leleko: AI&ML Engineer at SPD Technology